cog/Games-Cards-ShuffleTrack/README.md

 If the position doesn't exist the card will be replaced at the bottom of the deck.

+You can also add cards to negative positions, meaning that the resulting position will be that negative position:

+    # insert card so that it ends up being the last one in the deck
+        $deck->insert( $card, -1 );

+    # insert card so that it ends up being the 10th from the bottom
+        $deck->insert( $card, -10 );

 ### deal

 Deals a card, removing it from the deck.